Most of us have experienced that heart-shattering moment when you send the message to the wrong person.

-Just type a concise apology email, explain what went wrong, and ask them to delete the email if it had something important attached to it.
+Just type a concise apology email, explain what went wrong, and ask them to delete the email if it had something important, like another email, attached to it.

 Adding a delay means that your emails aren’t sent out immediately.
 If you’re someone who constantly has to reply to emails, send confidential data, or just don’t trust themselves, you may want to add a delay to your sent emails.